chicochica10/gatling-dictionary-service/README.md

 3.- At least JDK7u6 is needed

-4.- Clone repository and copy dictionaryService directory to:
+4.- Clone repository and copy dictionaryService directory from the cloned repo to:

   <path where gatling is installed>/gatling-charts-highcharts-2.0.3/user-files/